-While the property has mostly retained its original exterior features, a new wing for laboratories in the sciences and language was added to the campus in 1994.
-The Academy's mission to educate immigrant girls under the motto: "Empowering Women for Leadership" has remained during its more than 135 years.
+While the property has retained most of its original exterior features, a new wing for laboratories in the sciences and language was added to the campus in 1994.
+The Academy's mission to educate immigrant girls under the motto: "Empowering Women for Leadership" has remained for more than 135 years.

-Reportedly the city's first such club was the Everett Literary Union, founded in 1865, that met on Newark Avenue.
+Reportedly, the city's first such club was the Everett Literary Union, founded in 1865, which met on Newark Avenue.
 Among literary clubs for women were the Aesthetic Society, founded by Erminnie A. Smith, Odd Volumes (New Jersey State Federation of Women's Clubs), Cosmos Club, and Ramblers (associated with Hasbrouck Institute).
-The Woman's Club of Jersey City was a service organization, and the Ceramics Club invited women to enjoy the culture of pottery.
+The Woman's Club of Jersey City was a service organization, and the Ceramics Club invited women to enjoy the craft of pottery.

 Among the men's clubs were the Crescent Club, Catholic Club, Jersey City Club, New Jersey Club, Elk's Club, and Palma Club.
 Politics was on the agenda at the Hudson County Democratic Society and the Union League.
 Sports enthusiasts joined the Athletic Club, Golf Club, and New Jersey Athletic Club.
 Gun clubs, such as the Carteret Gun Club of Bergen Point (Bayonne), held pigeon shouting, and boating clubs, such as the Orion Rowing and Athletic Association and Hudson Boat Club, were popular.

-One particularly popular men's club was the Carteret Club.
-Founded on November 17, 1885, the members rented for a time the old De Mott homestead on historic Bergen Square, near Vroom and Academy streets.
+One prominent men's club was the Carteret Club.
+Founded on November 17, 1885, the members briefly rented the old De Mott homestead on historic Bergen Square, near Vroom and Academy streets.
 W.W.
 Coffin was its first president.
 The club may have been named for either Sir George Carteret, one of the two royal proprietors of colonial New Jersey, or his cousin Philip Carteret, the colony's first proprietary governor (1665-1682).

 In March 1889, the club built a "Romanesque shingle-style club house" at the northeast corner of Bergen Avenue and Mercer (former Church) Street (Gabrielan 74).
-The four-story brick building had all the entertainment and social amenities of the day--bathing, bowling alleys, and cycling on the ground floor; and billiard, game, smoking, and reading rooms.
+The four-story brick building had all the entertainment and social amenities of the day--bathing, bowling alleys, cycling on the ground floor, and rooms for billiards, games, smoking, and reading.
 The third floor had a ladies' parlor, music room, and library.
 The fourth-floor gymnasium was also used for receptions and performances.
 The club boasted 358 active members and 245 associate members, namely women who "enjoy the privileges of the club on Thursday evenings, and all afternoons, excepting Sundays and holidays" (McLean 184).

 Across the street from the Carteret Club building between Duncan and Fairview Avenues was the Carteret Garage and the small city park known as the Vorhees Quadrangle.
 During the 1950s, the park was enlarged and renamed in honor of World War II veterans S/Sgt.
 Robert H. Boyd, Lt.
 Walter M. Boyd, and Pfc.
 Joseph McGuiness, who grew up on Duncan Avenue.
 The park was recently renovated by the city in 2015.
 The adjacent Boyd-McGuiness Apartments for senior citizens, ca 1981, takes its name from the park.
 The Carteret Garage carried the name of the men's club into the 1960s.